eeronomicon/phpshoes/README.md

 * Retrieve a list of Brands NOT associated with a Store
   * Input: "Jhonn Flubog" is associated with "Sole Man", "Doc Merkins" is not
   * Output: Querying "Sole Man" returns "Doc Merkins"

+* Retrieve a list of Stores NOT associated with a Brand
+* Input: "Sole Man" is associated with "Jhonn Flubog", "Footsies" is not
+* Output: Querying "Jhonn Flubog" returns "Footsies"

 ## Setup/Installation Requirements